thej01/moonwarmer/README.md

 The merging works pretty well, *but if two mods change the same line, the last mod loaded will win.*

 # Moonwarmer API
-Moonwarmer has an API that can be used to retrieve things like other Moonwarmer mod information from within the data.win.
+Moonwarmer has an API that can be used to retrieve things like *other Moonwarmer mod information from within the data.win*.
 This can allow for *cross-mod interactions!*

 ## [Read the documentation here!]()